 Last summer, I went on a neck-snapping roller coaster ride.
-It was at a ride known as the voyage –reputed to have been the world’s scariest wooden ride at some point in history.
+The ride, known as the voyage is reputed to have been the world’s scariest wooden ride at some point within the past three decades.

-For days after the experience, besides being painfully aware of every muscle in my neck, I would constantly have the vertigo sensation whenever I was falling asleep and would immediately jolt back to wakefulness.
+For days after the experience, beside being painfully aware of every muscle in my neck, I constantly had the vertigo sensation whenever I was falling asleep and would suddenly jolt back to wakefulness.

-I also found myself gripping the edge of my seat in a car when the driver negotiates a meandering road.
+I found myself gripping the edge of my seat in a car when the driver would negotiate a meandering road, quickly.
 And I subconsciously relived the screams from the ride whenever everything around me goes eerily quiet.

-Needless to say, I was over the experience and desperately wanted normalcy back in my days.
+Needless to say, I was over the whole thing and desperately wanted normalcy back in my days.

-My friends and I would later joke that it was traumatic for me, largely because I refused to get on a few other rides like the voyage, no matter how much simpler they looked or how much fun the riders seemed to be having.
+My friends and I would later joke that I was traumatized by the voyage experience, largely because I refused to get on a few other rides like it, no matter how much simpler they looked or how much fun the riders seemed to be having.

-However, when the year vomited some real trauma onto my path, I knew that although vertigo and kinetosis pointed to a loss of control on prevailing circumstances, they were a far cry from being the symptoms of a life gone rogue.
+However, when the year vomited some real trauma onto my path, I knew that although vertigo and kinetosis pointed to a loss of control on prevailing circumstances, they were a far cry from being symptoms of life gone bonkers.